Qualified Domestic Relations Order (QDRO)

-A QDRO is a part of judicial order passed for a division of property in a divorce or legal separation specifically retirement and pension plans such as 401(k), 403(b), and 457.
+A QDRO is a part of a judicial order passed for a division of property in a divorce or legal separation specifically retirement and pension plans such as 401(k), 403(b), and 457.
 It recognizes an alternate payee’s right (to receive, or assigns to an alternate payee) all or a portion of the benefits payable to a participant under a retirement plan.
 It allows a former spouse to receive his or her share of a retirement account of the other spouse that the other spouse earns through an employer-sponsored retirement plan.
 They are usually part of a divorce, but they are sometimes drafted years after the divorce.

 Why QDRO is Needed?

 QDRO is treated as a part of the marital property (community property) of the spouses and is subject to division in case of divorce, under the law.
 The benefits earned by a retirement or pension plan during the marriage, are divisible as a part of the property division in case of divorce or legal separation.

 You don’t need to get a QDRO with the divorce order, however, it is advisable to file a QDRO along with the divorce case, to avoid complications and associated costs.
 If an appropriate court order is not in place during the divorce, an entitled spouse may lose his or her share in the retirement account.
 Without a specific formal order, a former spouse will not have any share in the spouse’s retirement benefits.